pmacioch/Portfolio/README.md

 # Portfolio
 My tester's portfolio
 # About me
-My name is Patryk Macioch, I finished bachelor studies - specialization international logistics.
-I'm the process to change my profesion, I interest of software testing and here I want to share my all gained experience.
-I think that software tester is very interesting job, where we have a lot of development opportunities.
-I'd like to join to team where I'll be can learn new skills and gain knowlengde and expercience.
+My name is Patryk Macioch, I finished my bachelor's studies - with a specialization in international logistics.
+I'm in the process to change my profession, I am interested in software testing and here I want to share my all gained experience.
+I think that software tester is a very interesting job, where we have a lot of development opportunities.
+I'd like to join the team where I'll be can learn new skills and gain knowledge and experience.
 # Tools
 + ***Databases***: Oracle Database, MySQL, SQL
 + ***Testing***: Postman